Safeguarding

 At SBUSixth we teach our students how to stay safe online.
 We work closely with Digital Awareness UK, which has trained all our students and a sizeable number of their parents in how a young person can safely use the internet and social media.

-If you are interested in learning more about this important part of your child’s education, try using some of the resources we’ve provided for you here as a starting point:
+If you are interested in learning more about this important part of your child’s education, try using some of the resources below

 www.childnet.com – Visit the ‘Know It All’ Section for an interactive guide about online safety